List of awards and nominations received by SpongeBob SquarePants: Golden Reel Awards

 The Golden Reel Awards are annual accolades presented by the American Motion Picture Sound Editors since 1953, honoring the year's best work in the field of sound editing.
-Since the show's debut, it has received 17 Golden Reel Award nominations, with eight wins.
+Since the show's debut, it has received eight wins.

-y

 Kids' Choice Awards

 The Kids' Choice Awards is an awards show recognizing the year's best television, film, video games and music acts, as chosen by Nickelodeon viewers.
 First awarded in 1988, it has been described as "the loudest, sloppiest and funniest awards show around."
 The American awards show also has been localized in many countries.
-To date, SpongeBob SquarePants has won 20 Kids' Choice Awards, including fifteen straight in the Favorite Cartoon category.
+To date, SpongeBob SquarePants has won 21 Kids' Choice Awards, including sixteen straight in the Favorite Cartoon category.
 In 2008 SpongeBob's record ended; however, it was regained from 2009 onward.
+Aside from Avatar: The Last Airbender winning in 2008, other long-running nominees like The Loud House (8 nominations) and Teen Titans Go!
+(10 nominations) haven't won a blimp due to SpongeBob's winning streak.